daghf/libvmod-test304/README.rst

 Modified.
 Must only be used in vcl_deliver.

-The 304 logic in Varnish depends on whether or not any of the relevant response headers were altered in vcl_deliver, so in general we can't know until after vcl_deliver if this response will end up as a 304.
+The 304 logic in Varnish depends on whether or not any of the relevant headers were altered in vcl_deliver, so in general we can't know until after vcl_deliver if this response will end up as a 304.

 To rely on the result from the test304() function, you must not alter either of the following after the call::